rust-lang/async-book/src/04_pinning/01_chapter.md

 ## Summary

-1. If `T: Unpin` (which is the default), then `Pin<'a, T>` is entirely equivalent to `&'a mut T`. in other words: `Unpin` means it's OK for this type to be moved even when pinned, so `Pin` will have no effect on such a type.
+1. If `T: Unpin` (which is the default), then `Pin<'a, T>` is entirely equivalent to `&'a mut T`.
+In other words: `Unpin` means it's OK for this type to be moved even when pinned, so `Pin` will have no effect on such a type.

 2. Getting a `&mut T` to a pinned T requires unsafe if `T: !Unpin`.